hussain0048/Predict-assigment-submission-using--ML/README.md

 4- "SCI journal List" This folder contains file and please upate this file with relevant SCI journal name and their other detials during literature review

-5- "Paper List" This folder contains file please update the paper with related paper with this projects
+5- "Paper List" This folder contains file please update this files with related paper with this projects